mhurley100/pands-project/README.md

 ### Graphics
 ### Univariate Plots
-Run Iris 1.1.py for univariate analysis where we explore one variable.
-Box plots and histograms.
-The box plots have vertical lines extending from the boxes (whisker).
+Run Iris 1.1.py for univariate analysis where we explore one variable using box plots.
+The box plots have vertical lines extending from the boxes (whiskers).
 These vertical lines indicate variability outside the upper and lower quartiles.
 Setosa stands out from Virginica and Versicolor.
 Setosa is easily identifiable by petal width (in particular) and petal length.
 Virginica and Versicolor appear more closely related than Setosa.
 Univariate plots display (similar to the tables above) that petal width is the key identifier.

 ### Multivariat Plots